 For me, setting a target goal of riding a 100Km bike ride will be a significant achievement, given that my longest bike ride to date has been approx. 10Km.
 Setting an Outrageous goal of riding around the one of the largest lakes in my country of Canada, which will take approximately 10 days to accomplish, is beyond what seems attainable to me, but also something that with extreme commitment, could be accomplished within my lifetime.

-Take your list of goals that you think will form your 100 Life Goals (or what ever number you are focusing on).
+In defining goals for your life, take your list of goals that you think will form your 100 Life Goals (or what ever number you are focusing on).
 When I turned 40, I decided to focus on the number 37 and wrote out 37 specific goals I wanted to achieve in my forties.
 But this is the 100 Goals Club, so I encourage you to focus on writing out your 100 goals!

 Print out your goals and review them daily or weekly.
 Take them with you and read them periodically, especially in a quiet natural setting like a park bench near the lake or open water.